programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 the archive contains without necessarily reading every document, then topic modeling might be a good approach.

-Topic models represent a family of computer programs that extract topics from texts.
+Topic models represent a family of computer programs that extract *topics* from *texts*.
 A topic to the computer is a list of words that occur in statistically meaningful ways.
 A text can be an email, a blog post, a book chapter, a journal article, a diary entry – that is, any kind of unstructured text.
 By unstructured we mean that there are no computer-readable annotations that tell the computer the semantic meaning of the words in the text.